ilijamt/vault-plugin-secrets-gitlab/README.md

 type                  self-managed
 ```

 **Important**: Token will be shown only after rotation, and it will not be shown again.
+(Unless the plugin is started with the `-show-config-token` flag)

 ## Upgrading